Expert medical and surgical care in Thailand

 Days 1–7

 Mild fatigue is the most common early symptom.
-Most patients carry on with light daily activities between infusions.
-Blood tests and a clinical review are scheduled to check organ function and screen for emerging immune-related effects.
+On single-agent PD-1/PD-L1 or CTLA-4 therapy most patients carry on with light daily activities between infusions.
+On combination checkpoint therapy the immune-related side-effect burden is substantially higher, so side effects appear earlier and more often and your team schedules closer review during this window.
+Blood tests and a clinical review check organ function and screen for emerging immune-related effects.

 Weeks 2–6

 Treatment cycles continue at intervals of two to six weeks depending on your protocol.
-Your oncologist tracks response through imaging and tumour markers while monitoring for immune-related inflammation.
-Dose adjustments are made if side effects warrant it.
+Single-agent regimens usually allow normal light activity between cycles.
+Combination checkpoint therapy requires more restricted activity and more frequent blood work between cycles because severe immune-related events are more likely.
+Your oncologist tracks response through imaging and tumour markers and makes dose adjustments if side effects warrant it.

 Ongoing Monitoring